ipfs/ipfs-docs/CONTRIBUTING.md

 ### Project-specific titles

-When referring to projects by name, use proper noun capitalization: Kubo (GO-IPFS) and JS-IPFS.
+When referring to projects by name, use proper noun capitalization.
+For example, Kubo and Helia.

-Cases inside code blocks refer to commands and are not capitalized: `kubo` (`go-ipfs`) or `js-ipfs`.
+Cases inside code blocks refer to commands and are not capitalized: `kubo` or `helia`.

 ### Style and tone